 Repair.
 Clean.
 Polish.
 Purge.

 When it comes to their own castle, it’s very difficult for a homeowner to be anything but subjective.
 And since they’re emotionally invested in it, that’s quite understandable.
-It’s their own home, decorated, furnished and improved according to their own personal standards.
+It’s their own home, decorated, furnished and improved according to their own personal tastes and standards.
 In their eyes, it’s perfect, and falsely believe it will be the same for buyer prospects.

 But to arrive at an evaluation that likely reflects fair market value, they must be completely objective, and see it through the eyes of a stone-cold, judgemental stranger.
 That’s one of the major advantages of hiring a Realtor®, and why many private sale attempts fail.
 Click here for more on what a real estate agent can do for you.

 This mistake is quite common for both private sellers and untrained Realtors®.
 There’s a right time and a wrong time to attempt a close on a buyer prospect.
 If a homeowner (or the showing agent) times it wrong, the result will likely be the buyer prospect running for the door.

 Don’t rush them.
 Be attentive, friendly and respectful while watching for signs of sincere interest.
 Then, at the right moment, attempt a trial close by asking them how they ‘feel’ about the property, or when they’d like possession, or if they want the appliances included.
 Click here for helpful hints on selling your own house.

 An enthusiastic buyer prospect may cause a seller to feel that their home selling efforts may soon prove fruitful.
 However, due to insufficient income and/or down payment or a poor credit report, the buyer may not be able to afford to buy the property.
 Even a dump will appeal to someone whose living standards and financial worth are both very low.
 Prior to beginning negotiations, a buyer should be pre-qualified.